hugoaguirre/gouh/content/posts/load-balancers.md

 ## How does a request get processed by a Load Balancer?

-- Request is received
+1. Request is received
-- Request then is evaluated:
+2. Request then is evaluated:
-  - LB determines which server or resource should handle the request
+  LB determines which server or resource should handle the request using a balancing algorithm taking in consideration the following things:
-    - At this point, the Load Balancer Algorithm takes into account the following things:
     - Server capacity and response time
     - Number of active connections
     - Geographic location

-- LB forwards request to the server
+3. LB forwards request to the server
-- Server responds back to the LB
+4. Server responds back to the LB
-- LB processes response and sends it back to the user/client
+5. LB processes response and sends it back to the user/client

 ## Load Balancer Algorithms